KenPeterson7/TechElevatorStudentExercises/module-1/11_Inheritance/exercise/README.md

 ### Step Two: Implement the `CheckingAccount` class

-A `CheckingAccount` "is-a" `BankAccount`, but it also has some additional rules:
+A `CheckingAccount` "is-a" `com.techelevator.BankAccount`, but it also has some additional rules:

 | Override Method | Description                                                                                                                                                          |
 | --------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------- |